FortRun/resources/Fortran Handbook.md

 **Advantage of using unformatted I/O**:
 - The internal representation of a value may differ from the external form, which is always a character string contained in an input or output record.
 The use of formatted I/O involves an overhead for the conversion between the two forms,
-- and often a round-off error too.
+- And often a round-off error too.
 - There is also the disadvantage that the external representation usually occupies more space on a storage medium than the internal representation.
 In unformatted I/O, the internal representation of a value is written exactly as it stands to the storage medium, and can be read back directly with neither round-off nor conversion overhead.